NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 The following options/arguments are optional:

 ```
     -u, --cluster-name=      non default hosting cluster
-    -s, --svm       Non defaul svm name.
+    -s, --svm=               Non defaul svm name.
-    -h, --help      Print help text.
     -n, --name=              Name of new snapshot.
 If not specified, will be set to 'netapp_dataops_<timestamp>'.
     -r, --retention=         Snapshot name will be suffixed by <timestamp> and excesive snapshots will be deleted.
                              Can be count of snapshots when int (ex.
 10) or days when retention is suffixed by d (ex.
 10d)
     -l, --snapmirror-label=  if proivded snapmirror label will be configured on the created snapshot
+    -h, --help               Print help text.
 ```

 ##### Example Usage